adityaureddy-ctrl/adityaureddy-ctrl/README.md

 ---

 ## About me
-I’m an aspiring Business Analyst with hands-on experience in SQL-based e-commerce analytics, Excel dashboarding, and financial performance analysis.
-I combine a business background (BBA) and professional experience at TCS with practical analytics projects to deliver data-driven insights that improve operations and revenue.
+I’m an aspiring Business Analyst with hands-on experience applying data analysis and reporting to operations-focused use cases.
+Through SQL and Excel-based projects, I analyze order and process data, build KPI dashboards, and identify inefficiencies that impact turnaround time, productivity, and cost.
+I’m keen to apply these business analysis skills in warehouse, logistics, and supply chain operations to support data-driven decision-making and continuous improvement.

 ---